socius-org/icwsm-2024/_sources/gdi/pt1.md

 * **👨‍💻** Technical standards
 * **📜** Legal regimes

 Aligning all those stakeholders with different goals & systems is a complex challenge.
-The Open Data Institute's [#GlobalDataInfrastructure](https://theodi.org/insights/projects/global-data-infrastructure/) investigates how **researchers can break down barriers and unlock cross-boundary collaboration for research tackling global challenges**.
+The ODI's [#GlobalDataInfrastructure](https://theodi.org/insights/projects/global-data-infrastructure/) investigates how **researchers can break down barriers and unlock cross-boundary collaboration for research tackling global challenges**.